openshift/installer/Documentation/dev/node-bootstrap-flow.md

 # Node bootstrapping flow

-This is a development document which describes the bootstrapping flow for ContainerLinux nodes provisioned by the tectonic-installer as part of a Tectonic cluster.
+This is a development document which describes the bootstrapping flow for ContainerLinux nodes provisioned by the openshift-installer as part of a OpenShift cluster.

 ## Overview